gordenfl/Study/MongoDB/MongoDB_Index.md

 Like RDS, the index just using B+ tree, and all the data will connected in linked list. if you want to search with some condition, B+ tree can easy to get the result.

 How does MongoDB Index working?
-MongoDB does not using B+ Tree for the index. it use B Tree to store all the index data.
+MongoDB does not using B+ Tree for the index. it use B Tree and other data struct to store all the index data.
-Each query, mongoDB can find target document in index B-Tree.
-Don't need to go through all collection.
+Different kinds of index will have different data struct.

 MongoDB Index: it stores KEY and document's ADDRESS where the document stored.